leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 #### 11.7 - Adding the jFocus() Formatting Function to the Report

-The jFocus() formatting function lets you choose the active cell that will be focused upon (selected) when the spreadsheet is open.
-It is recommended to place the focus on an input cell, or otherwise important cell on the sheet.
-Here, place the focus on the OrderID cell, which is the value that was drilled on to get to the SalesOrder sheet.
+In this subsection you will set the Excel active focused cell for the sheet.
+Set the active cell to the OrderID cell, since this should be highlighted to the user as it is the value which was drilled on.

 1. Type **=jFocus()** into cell **G5**.
 2. Click on the function builder.